Soccer clubs income hit by $680M UEFA rebate to broadcasters

 Agnelli spoke to the biannual ECA assembly weeks before the group is due to resume UEFA-led talks on reforming the Champions League and other club competitions from 2024.

-Elite clubs like Juventus have wanted more revenue-generating games in the Champions League and a format that would make it harder for teams from mid-ranking nations to qualify.
+Elite clubs like Juventus were previously blocked in their push for more revenue-generating games in the Champions League and a format that would make it harder for teams from mid-ranking nations to qualify.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports